TheGodOfObelisk/GraphDataCollection/README.md

 malware_init.py: store data into table Malware from symantec.
 malware_os.py: analyze data in symantec and extract os information from it, update Edges and vertex tables.
 It refers to the relation of "malware affects os".
 malware_cve.py: If refers to the relation of "malware exploits vulnerability".
 Vulneraility is indicated by CVE.
+## Mission 4
+Initialize vulnerability table.
+Ensure that data is available to "malware_cve.py".